MohammadFazaluddin/Mon-Interpreter/README.md

 go run main.go
 ```

-That's It, You Have The Mon-Interpreter you can write, execute and enjoy The Monkey.
+That's It, You Have The Monkey and The Mon-Interpreter!
+You can write, execute and enjoy The Monkey.
 Take it away.

-## Monkey Language Structure
+## How it Works 🤖
+The Monkey source code is tokenized and then parsed into a REPL, building up an internal representation of the code called Abstract Syntax Tree
+and then evaluates this tree.

+Following are the major parts:
+1. The Lexer
+2. The Parser
+3. The Abstract Syntax Tree (AST)
+4. The Internal Object System
+5. The Evaluator

+1. **The Lexer:** Tokenizes the Monkey Source code to the tokens also known as "Lexical Analysis" or "Lexing".

+2. **The Parser:** The Tokens transformed from the lexer is fed to the parser, which does the second transformation and turn the token into "Abstract Syntax Tree".

+3. **Evaluation:** Evaluation is the main process while processing the source code.
+This is where code becomes meaningful.
+Without evaluation an
+expression like 1 + 2 is just a series of characters, tokens, or a tree structure that represents this expression.